ccpagroup/sgme-hcc/README.md

 6. Generate all the figures, which are saved under the `figures/` directories as both PNG and PDF formats.
 The PDF formats can be imported into Inkscape.
    Each figures will take ~1-3 mins to be generated.
-   It is recommended to run the following scripts under a new fresh R session.
+   Please run each of the following scripts under a new fresh R session, because some of the R libraries may mask other libraries with the same function names.
    ```R
    source("Fig1cdf-S3_LCMS_spectrum.R")
    source("Fig1eghi-2d-S4_Find_Stage_AMFs_DEGs.R")